 I am not Catholic.
 I have been firmly ensconced in Catholic higher education for close to thirty years.
 This occasionally leads to some cognitive dissonance, as I observed a bit over a year ago . . .

 As I stood in line at the campus Dunkin’ Donuts, I was truly thanking God that it was 9:15 on Friday morning.
 Not because of the usual TGIF thing, although Fridays are generally fine.
-In my life, 9:15 on Friday morning is a great time because it means that I am finished with my weekly 8:00 appointment at the Concannon Fitness Center, where my personal trainer, Kevin the Red-Haired Nazi, puts my now-fifty-eight-year-old body through experiences I could not have survived fifteen years ago.
+In my life, 9:15 on Friday morning is a great time because it means that I am finished with my weekly 8:00 appointment at the Concannon Fitness Center, where my personal trainer, Kevin the Red-Haired Nazi, puts my now-fifty-eight-year-old body through experiences I could not have survived fifteen years ago thanks to the right training and supplements that increases your muscle mass rapidly.
 “The usual coffee (medium decaf black with a shot of caramel—a shot, mind you, not a swirl) and a turkey sausage sandwich on an English muffin,” I say to the young lady behind the counter.
 “No meat today!
 It’s Friday!” some disembodied voice shouts from the little office on the side.
 “Shit!”
 I thought.
 That shouldn’t include turkeys—as a friend of mine once said, chickens and turkeys are just plants with weak root systems.
 “Then I’ll have a veggie egg white flat” (although I really don’t want one).
 “It really sucks to be a non-Catholic on a Catholic campus,” I commented to the young lady as she swiped my card.
 “Tell me about it,” she replied as she returned it.

 I guess it must not suck that badly, since I’ve been doing it, first as a PhD student then as a professor, for more than twenty-five years.
 No one could have guessed, given my background–especially me–that I would spend my professional life with Catholics.
 I grew up in northeastern Vermont—we called it “the Northeast Kingdom.”
 Although my town was only forty miles or so south of Quebec, and there was undoubtedly a French Canadian (hence Catholic) presence all around me, I did not meet a Catholic, or at least anyone presenting themselves publicly as such, until my early adult years.
 My world was hard-core Baptist, fundamentalist-the-Bible-is-the-inerrant-Word-of-God-evangelical-everyone-who-isn’t-like-us-is-going-to-hell Protestant to the core.